 Secondly, with many of the latest mobile payment options, security features and other handy insights and tools, the app-based neobank could be a top fit for millennials or tech lovers who love the idea of doing their banking and making everyday payments all from a smartphone.

 However, Xinja’s not going to be for everyone.
-As a brand new digital bank it doesn’t currently offer many of the standard banking products you may be used to, including credit cards or home loans (though home loans are certainly an addition Xinja are planning on releasing in the near future).
+As a brand new digital bank it doesn’t currently offer all of the standard banking products you may be used to, including credit cards and home loans (though home loans are certainly an addition Xinja are planning to release).

 Xinja also has no branches or phone banking as an option, so it may not suit people still wanting a more traditional banking experience.
 It’s worth noting that you will still be able to contact Xinja over the phone in emergencies though - for example, if you lose your phone and card and need your card locked.